Kurento/kurento/source/user/installation.rst

    HTTP/1.1 500 Internal Server Error
    Server: WebSocket++/0.7.0

-Ignore the error line: it is an expected error, because ``curl`` does not talk the Kurento protocol.
-We just checked that the ``WebSocket++`` server is actually up, and listening for connections.
+Ignore the error line: it is an expected error, because *curl* does not talk the Kurento protocol.
+We just checked that the *WebSocket* server is actually up, and listening for connections.
 If you wanted, you could automate this check with a script similar to `healthchecker.sh`_, the one we use in `Kurento Docker images`_.